-D4 Material recycling
+D5 Material recycling

-Any form of recycling where waste materials are used in the manufacture of non-waste substances or movable property.
+Any process in which waste materials are used in the manufacture of non-waste substances or product.
 Material recycling includes biological treatment of organic waste.
 The use of waste for the production of energy or materials to be used as fuel or fillers is not considered as material recycling.
 Material recycling is often called recycling.
 The following are examples of material recycling:

-- 1. Return of materials to the supplier via a "return system" which includes material recycling - 2.
-Material recycling through an approved actor who has established processes for this.
+Return of materials to the supplier via a "return system" which includes material recycling Material recycling through an approved actor who has established processes for this.

-D5 Reuse of components
+D6 Reuse of components

-New use of existing building components.
+New use of existing building components, including building elements that remains in the building.
 If a building part is dismantled and whole or parts of it are reused for a similar purpose for which it was originally designed, without the need for significant processing, this can be called direct reuse.
 Used components can also be given new value for a different purpose than they were originally intended through processing and product development.
 This is often referred to as upcycling.